Will it play in Peoria?: Peoria as a metaphor

 Marine judged Peoria the way Peorians in the late 20th century usually seemed to judge themselves—that is, dull, banal, and provincial.
 Historically, however, whiskey, gambling, and prostitution gave the city a reputation as being "wide open".
 Only since the 1950s was the lid put on Peoria; but the reputation, and thus the gibes, has existed since vaudeville.

 A 1945 comment in American Notes and Queries offers a different point of view:

 Peoria (Ill.) has been an old stand-by with comedians for years—but not only because of the "O" sound.
 Nor because of the four vowel sounds that give it a nice noisy resonance.
 But largely, I suspect, because of the fact that it is a whiskey town and a river town and not particularly famous for what is known as the genteel tradition.

-The phrase originated during the vaudeville era and was popularized in movies by Groucho Marx.
+The phrase may have originated during the vaudeville era.
 The belief was that if a new show was successful in Peoria, a main Midwestern stop for vaudeville acts, it would be successful anywhere.

 Jack Mabley, writing in the Chicago Tribune, concluded that "if it plays in Peoria it has good taste," but a more apt meaning is, according to James C. Ballowe, former dean of Peoria's Bradley University graduate school, that "Peoria is a tough audience."
 In other words, "it bombed in Peoria" or "it was great in Peoria" had recognizable meaning from one coast to the other.

 The phrase subsequently was adopted by politicians, pollsters, and promoters to question the potential mainstream acceptance of anything new.
 Currently, the stereotype of non-humorous people has been around for many decades.

 Although vaudeville left Peoria many years ago, the phrase was revived in 1969 when John D. Ehrlichman said to a newsman, "Don't worry, it'll play in Peoria," in reference to a decision by President Richard M. Nixon that seemed calculated to upset Easterners.
 Peoria, Illinois, cashed in on the free publicity with a successful advertising campaign to lure new business to the city.

+Director Terry George referred to Peoria when discussing with Don Cheadle how he crafted Hotel Rwanda to appeal to mainstream U.S. audiences, and he stated that he also wished for The Promise to have the same appeal.